3 Tips to Avoid Discriminatory Job Ads

 To learn more about unconscious biases and their impact on decision-making, read "Facing the Illusion of Inclusion".

-Note: Under the Fair Consideration Framework (FCF), employers will be taken to task for not considering Singaporeans fairly for job opportunities.
+Note: Under the Fair Consideration Framework (FCF), employers will be taken to task for not considering the workforce in Singapore fairly for job opportunities.
 To find out more about FCF, please visit Ministry of Manpower's website.